Tuesday, March 14, 2017

 Examining The Catholic Rosary In Light Of Scripture

-One Roman Catholic legend is that Mary showed up before St. Dominic in 1208 at the church of Prouille and revealed the Rosary beads to him.
+One Roman Catholic legend is that Mary showed up before St. Dominic in 1208 at the church of Prouille and revealed the rosary beads to him.
 Catholic Priest William Saunders writes that, "the origins of the rosary are sketchy at best."
 Gregory the Great made popular a form of the Hail Mary Prayer.
 In response, many began praying this prayer in repetitions with stringed beads.
-Jesus Christ would have condemned praying this kind of prayer:
+However, Jesus declared unfit for use this kind of prayer:

 "But you, when you pray, go into your inner room, close your door and pray to your Father who is in secret, and your Father who sees what is done in secret will reward you.
 “And when you are praying, do not use meaningless repetition as the Gentiles do, for they suppose that they will be heard for their many words."
 (Matthew 6:6-7)

-For what other reason would the scribes and Pharisees pray the kind of prayer that Christ expressed disapproval of, other than heaping up words and phrases in an attempt to make prayers more efficacious and more heard?
-The Rosary consists of exactly these elements.
-The context here is not simply a matter of saying the same prayers repeatedly.
-We never see anybody in Scripture using prefabricated, mechanical prayers with a continuous, repetitious nature.
+For what other reason would the scribes and Pharisees pray the kind of prayer that Christ expressed disapproval of, other than heaping up words and phrases in an attempt to make their utterances more efficacious or more heard?
+The rosary consists of exactly these elements.
+The context of His teaching here is more than saying the same prayers repeatedly.

 Jesus Christ emphatically condemned this kind of prayer by calling it vain.
-It is uttered by pagans in their ecstasy and by legalists in their pride, but worthless.
-Those kinds of prayers are not acceptable to God.
-He already knows everything that we are going to ask Him, even before we do so.
-He knows everything that we need, even better than what we know of ourselves.
+It is uttered by pagans in their ecstasy and by legalists in their pride, but worthless before God.
+He already knows everything that we are going to pray about and our motives for doing so, even before anything is said.
+He knows everything that we need, even better than what we know ourselves.

 "My soul, wait in silence for God only, for my hope is from Him.
 He only is my rock and my salvation, my stronghold; I shall not be shaken."
 (Psalm 62:5-6)

-This psalmist obviously would have no concept of offering some lower form of religious devotion to someone other than God.
-He viewed his Creator as his one and only source of spiritual sustenance.
+This psalmist obviously would have rejected any concept of offering some lower form of religious devotion to someone other than God.
+He viewed his Creator as his one and only source of spiritual sustenance during hard times.

 "Whom have I in heaven but You?
 And besides You, I desire nothing on earth."
 (Psalm 73:25)

 Why do we need to know how many times that a prayer is said?
-Why is there an emphasis on the number of repetitions in citing the Rosary?
+Why is there an emphasis on the number of repetitions in citing the rosary?
 Are there consequences for saying too many or too little of a specific prayer?
-Is it some sort of magical formula or spell?
-Does the Rosary involve some sort of self-hypnosis technique?
+Does the rosary involve some sort of self-hypnosis technique?
 What is the significance of even using this relic if the repetition serves no purpose?

 No comments: